 The nearly five and a half hour long meeting tested the patience of the board members, who openly sniped at each other verbally.
 Right off the bat, the public comment portion set the tone for the adversarial (and long) evening.

 Frank Velasquez Jr. delivered the night’s most serious charge.
 Velazquez, who is the program manager for a West Campus’ STEM grant, informed the board of his impending contract termination and his frustrations in applying for another position.

 “Yesterday I found out the reason why I wasn’t moved forward for the last position I was in the running for,” he said.
 “The feedback given to me by HR was that the campus VP was concerned about my ‘going around regulations’ based on something I said in the interview.”

-Because Velazquez’s current position is tied to a federal grant, “going around regulations” would mean Velazquez misappropriated federal funds.
-“He has questioned my integrity, and therefore I cannot stay silent,” Velazquez said.
+Because Velasquez’s current position is tied to a federal grant, “going around regulations” would mean Velasquez misappropriated federal funds.
+“He has questioned my integrity, and therefore I cannot stay silent,” Velasquez said.

 “There is an inherent fallacy in his allegation,” he said.
 “In layman’s terms, no grant project director can ever ‘go around regulations’ when it comes to redirecting federal grant money.”

-At the end of Velazquez’s statement, board members Sylvia Lee and Demion Clinco asked Chancellor Lee Lambert to look into Velazquez’s allegations.
+At the end of Velasquez’s statement, board members Sylvia Lee and Demion Clinco asked Chancellor Lee Lambert to look into Velasquez’s allegations.